-Expenses payable at year end
+Expenses incurred Amount payable at year end

-\$ \$

-Gunaikurnai Land & Waters Aboriginal Corporation (GLaWAC) 22,238 -
+Gunaikurnai Land & Waters Aboriginal Corporation (GLaWAC)

+2019 102,269 -

+2018 22,238 -

 During the year, GLaWAC, an entity of which Glenys Watts (board member) is a KMP of, was awarded contracts on terms and conditions equivalent for those that prevail in arm's length transactions under the Board's procurement process.
-The transactions related to providing funding to GLaWAC to complete the Gunaikurnai Cultural Strengthening Project and Knob Reserve Planning to the value of \$22,238.
+The transactions related to providing funding to GLaWAC to complete Cultural Heritage Mapping and Knob Reserve Planning to the value of \$102,269 (2018: \$22,238).

 During the year, EGCMA, an entity of which Glenys Watts (board member) is a KMP of, was awarded contracts on terms and conditions equivalent for those that prevail in arm's length transactions under the Board's procurement process.
-The transactions related to providing payroll related expenses for the board, executive officer and project officer to the value of \$459,746.
+The transactions related to providing payroll related expenses for the board, executive officer and project officer to the value of \$444,194 (2018: \$459,746).